respondcreate/django-versatileimagefield/README.md

 ### Quickly Make New Images On-The-Fly ###

-`VersatileImageField` gives you the ability to make new images from the one assigned to your field (without modifying the original) via its Sizers & Filters.
+`VersatileImageField` gives you the ability to make new images from the one assigned to your field (without modifying the original) via its Sizers and Filters.

 #### Sizers ####